 - Eligible for financial support with the RHI scheme

 - Very low maintenance

 The main disadvantages of having a GSHP installed are the initial cost, which can be pretty expensive, and the disruption of digging for the installation.
-But once it’s installed you have a long-lasting, renewable source of green energy for your home.
+But once it’s installed, you have a long-lasting, renewable source of green energy for your home.

-Useful ground source heat pump checklist
+Useful ground source heat pump installation checklist

 - Shop around for fair and competitive prices.